 An excellent way for brands to engage buyers is to take a closer look at online marketplaces and the tools that facilitate online B2B buying and selling.

-4. More B2B leaders believe e-commerce solutions are essential
+4. More B2B leaders believe digital self-service is essential

-Before this year’s global pandemic, 48% of B2B buyers said that self-service was more important than traditional sales interactions, according to research by McKinsey & Company.
+Before 2020’s global pandemic, 48% of B2B buyers said that self-service was more important than traditional sales interactions, according to research by McKinsey & Company.

-Since the pandemic, that number has increased by 18%, with 66% of buyers saying they prefer self-service options due to COVID-19.
+Throughout and after the pandemic, that number increased by 18%, with 66% of buyers saying they preferred self-service options due to COVID-19.